How do I add storage space to an Amazon Elasticsearch Service (Amazon ES) domain?

 If you're not using Amazon EBS volumes for storage, add additional nodes to your cluster configuration.

 The Amazon CloudWatch FreeStorageSpace metric measures the amount of storage that's available on the Elasticsearch cluster.
-To receive notifications when storage space is low, configure CloudWatch alarms.
+To receive notifications whenever storage space is low, configure CloudWatch alarms.

-To see how much storage space is available on each node in the cluster, run the cat allocation command.
-Example:
+To see how much storage space is available for each node in the cluster, run the cat allocation command:

 Reduce the amount of data stored in your domain

-The easiest and most effective way to reduce the amount of data on the domain is to delete unnecessary documents.
+The easiest and most effective way to reduce the amount of data in the domain is to delete unnecessary documents.
 Be sure to take a manual snapshot first.
-Here are some other options to consider:
+Also, consider the following options:

 - Reduce the domain's replica count.
 Be aware that this might reduce fault tolerance.
 It's a best practice to configure at least one replica for each index.

 - Optimize old indices.
 For more information, see Get Started with Amazon Elasticsearch Service: How Many Shards Do I Need?
-Be aware that optimizing old indices might not result in a significant storage space increase.
+Note that optimizing old indices might not result in a significant storage space increase.